gounthar/learning-2024-devops/docs/src/shell/README.md

 ```

-This `Dockerfile` starts from the `gitpod/workspace-full` image, which is a standard image provided by GitPod that includes a full development environment.
+This `Dockerfile` starts from the `gitpod/workspace-python` image, which is a standard image provided by GitPod that includes a python development environment.
 It then switches to the `root` user to install `cron` and start the `cron` service.
 Next, you need to reference this `Dockerfile` in your `.gitpod.yml` configuration file.
 Here is an example of what your `.gitpod.yml` could look like: